opencog/motor/README-Design-Crawler.md

 to work better for high-performance algorithmic processing.
 A flattened representation corresponds roughly to the idea of an "[inode](https://en.wikipedia.org/wiki/inode)" in a unix file system.
 The inode number itself need not be an integer.
-The desirable proerties of an inode number are provided by a URL: It uniquely represents the indicated object, and it can be computed without access to a central URL-dispensing authority (its "decentralized").
+The desirable properties of an inode number are provided by a URL: It uniquely represents the indicated object, and it can be computed without access to a central URL-dispensing authority (its "decentralized").